You’ll need your Allpay payment card and the

 You can send a cheque to your local office.

-Make the cheque payable to Riverside and write your name, address
+Make the cheque payable to Irvine Housing Association and write

 You can also pay a cheque into the Post